 I love whales.
 Why?
 I find them fascinating.
 The Humpbacks alone are so interesting.
-They are intelligent and majestic, they live in pods or family groups most of the time and they take care of one another and the males sing intricate songs to their lady-whales.
-They swim together in patterns to squeeze their food (for instance anchovies) into a tight “ball” andthen come up from below to swallow as many as possible.
+They are intelligent and majestic, they live in pods or family groups most of the time and they take care of one another.
+The males sing intricate songs to their lady-whales.
+They swim together in patterns to squeeze their food (for instance anchovies) into a tight “ball” and then come up from below to swallow as many as possible.
 Sometimes they even release bubbles in a pattern called a “bubble net” to “trap” and confuse their prey.
 They are social creatures and unlike some whales, they seem to really enjoy getting out of the water more often by breaching or just cruizing at the surface to check out what’s going on.

 My first memory concerning whales was when I was about 6 years old.
 My first grade class had a project where we collected change to go towards “Saving the Whales” and there probably was a class discussion related to whales that I don’t remember now.
 What I do remember is that the class got to vote on naming a whale and of the 2-3 options, one of them was my middle name.
 I wanted the class whale to be my middle name SO badly.
 I vividly remember getting my turn to go to the board and put a “vote” down in chalk under the whale that had my name.
 Just as vividly, I remember feeling so excited when “my” whale name was chosen, Crystal the Whale.

 So why is it called a Humpback whale?
 Well maybe because the proper name, Megaptera novaeangliae, is really hard to pronounce.
-I’m no expert but I do think part of the reason for them being called “Humpback” is because they are decidedly “hump-backed” when diving down to look for more food.
+I’m no expert but part of the reason for them being called “Humpback” is because they are decidedly “hump-backed” when diving down to look for more food.

 Did you know that a Humpback Whale can choke on a softball?
-Their throats are narrow because their main source of food like krill and anchovies are small.
+Their throats are narrow because their main source of food like krill and anchovies are small so they don’t need a bigger throat for that!
 It is amazing to me that a creature that weighs around 40 tons and is slightly longer than a standard school bus maintains its weight by eating such relatively tiny sea creatures.
 I guess since they eat up to 1 ton of food each day they can keep their weight up.

 Humpbacks can stay underwater anywhere from 5-20 minutes depending on how deep they’re going to get a mouthful.
 But since they are mammals, they must resurface to breathe.
 Humpback whales belong in the baleen family because instead of having teeth, they have very stiff, hair-like baleen where teeth would normally be.
 As they swallow large gulps of water and food, they then use their tongues to push out the water but trapping the food in the baleen.
 It never occurred to me that whales had tongues….so when I got these photos I was super excited to see whale tongues!